Zebra-Sens

 Steering Committee: Anne-Françoise Roux, Mireille Rossel, Laurent Givalois, Tangui Maurice, Benjamin Delprat, Nadine Mestre-Frances, Jérôme Sarniguet

-The ZebraSens platform was developed by two laboratories—MMDN (JM Verdier) and LGMR (AF Roux)—to conduct functional analyses of sensory and behavioral deficits in degenerative diseases.
+The ZebraSens platform was created at the initiative of two laboratories—MMDN (JM Verdier) and LGMR (AF Roux)—to conduct functional analyses of sensory and behavioral deficits in degenerative diseases.

-This facility brings together, on the same site and in close proximity to the MMDN Laboratory’s“Ze-Neuro”breeding facility, state-of-the-art equipment for analyzing vision, hearing, and locomotor behavior in zebrafish from the larval stage through to adulthood, namely:
+This facility brings together, on the same site and near the MMDN“Ze-Neuro”Laboratory’s breeding facility, state-of-the-art equipment for analyzing vision, hearing, and locomotor behavior in zebrafish from the larval stage through adulthood, namely:

 - 1 Visiobox®